MassiveTitans/Typhoon_Nasa_Space_APPS/README.md

 ## NASA Space Apps Challenge 2023 in Tashkent
-- #Team: Typhoon
+- Team: Typhoon
--- Members:
+- - Members:
---- Yaxshiliqov Javlon
+- - - Yaxshiliqov Javlon
---- Jabborov Diyorbek
+- - - Jabborov Diyorbek

 Data Source
 - The historical wildfire data are from the MOD14A1 V6 data set [1].